lliehu/reactive-l10n-test-vuejs/README.md

-# Reactive i18n test application using Vue.js and i18next
+# Reactive localization test application using Vue.js and i18next

 This is just an application for testing reactive internationalization, related to my Master's Thesis.